 For our first wedding anniversary, Brett and I went to Kenya for our first African safari, a bucket list dream come true.
-As dreamy as it was, arranging your first African safari can feel daunting and like a massive undertaking.
+As dreamy as a safari is, arranging your first African safari can feel daunting and like a massive undertaking.
 If you’re planning your first African safari, I shared my ultimate guide to planning a successful first safari.
 In this post, I’m spilling all the details of our exact 10-day African safari itinerary, covering all the places we went to and where we stayed.

 Day 1-3: Maasai Mara